hancin/alttp-restreamer/docs/Instructions.md

 The first time setup requires that you do a couple steps to get the full functionality.

 1. Extract the zip file you downloaded to a new folder.
 2. Run the "nodecg.exe" program inside the folder.
-After a few minutes, the main dashboard will show up in your browser.
+After a few seconds, the main dashboard will show up in your browser.
 Leave the little console window open until you're done streaming.
-3. Head over to the "Setup" tab, and pick yourself in the "Current operator" list, and press Save.
-4. You've now unlocked all features available in the program!
-It's now time to add it to OBS.
-5. Right-click on your current Scene in OBS, and hit Duplicate.
+3. Right-click on your current Scene in OBS, and hit Duplicate.
 We do this so you can go back to the old ways later if you need to.
-6. In the new scene, remove all sources except for the frame overlay (to hide errors in crops), and the left and right runners timers and game.
+4. In the new scene, remove all sources except for the frame overlay (to hide errors in crops), and the left and right runners timers and game.
 All the rest will be rendered unnecessary in the next step.
-7. Create a new browser source with the following information:
+5. Create a new browser source with the following information:
    * URL: http://localhost:9090/bundles/alttp-restreamer/graphics/restream.html
    * Width: 1280
    * Height: 720